The Cenotaph, Bulawayo

-The Cenotaph (also called the Bulawayo Cenotaph and the Matabeleland War Memorial) is a war memorial cenotaph in the city of Bulawayo, Zimbabwe, commemorating personnel who died in the world wars and subsequent conflicts.
+The Cenotaph (also called the Bulawayo Cenotaph or the Matabeleland War Memorial) is a war memorial in the city of Bulawayo, Zimbabwe, commemorating personnel who died in the world wars and subsequent conflicts.
 Located in the gardens of the Bulawayo Post Office, it was dedicated "To Our Glorious Dead" in 1921, but was later unveiled by Edward, Prince of Wales (later King Edward VIII) in 1925.

 Plaques lining the veranda list many Southern Rhodesians who fell in various conflicts, principally the First World War and the Second World War, whether in the Southern Rhodesian forces, the British South Africa Police, the South African forces or various imperial forces.
 Personnel who died in the Malayan Emergency of 1957 and in Rhodesia itself during the Bush War are also inscribed.

 History

 Creation and dedications

 The granite pillar used to form the Cenotaph came from the Matobo Hills.
 A stone plaque – bearing "To Our Glorious Dead" – was laid on 30 March 1921.
 Subsequently, in 1925, the monument was unveiled by the Prince of Wales during his tour of Southern Africa; it was draped in a Union Jack, which was subsequently pulled off.

 In 1952, a memorial was unveiled in the surrounding cloister to recognise Matabeleland residents who died in the First World War.
 Another, recognising those who fell in the Second World War and in Malaya, was dedicated in 1970 by President Clifford Dupont.